 Borrowing costs that are directly attributable to the acquisition, construction, production of a qualifying asset are capitalised as part of the cost of that asset which takes substantial period of time to get ready for its intended use.
 The Company determines the amount of borrowing cost eligible for capitalisation by applying capitalisation rate to the expenditure incurred on such cost.
 The capitalisation rate is determined based on the weighted average rate of borrowing cost applicable to the borrowings of the Company which are outstanding during the period, other than borrowings made specifically towards purchase of the qualifying asset.
-The amount of borrowing cost that the Company capitalises during the period does not exceed the amount of borrowing cost incurred during that period.
+The amount of borrowing cost incurred during that period.
 All other borrowings costs are expensed in the period in which they occur.